lymanjohnson/snippets/notes.md

   "many" - shows description of many snippets

-  "edit" - Editor for a snippet (doubles as a creator, also has a delete and cancel button)
+  "edit" - Editor for a snippet (has a cancel/delete button)

+  "create" - Creator.
+Has a cancel button.

   "login" - login screen